-I designed and built this engine with an intent on making it aesthetically pleasing.
+I designed and built this Wood & Metal Beam Engine with an intent on making it aesthetically pleasing.
 I’ve shared some of my design ideas and early sketches in a separate post.

 The engine was designed as I went, nothing that new there for me.

 The collection of images here show the fully completed engine from different angles with a few numbers to put it into context.
 I also wanted to link to a number of other pages, engines and designs that show more of that mixture of wood and metal.